Section Scheduling at USC

 Do I have to offer a lab or a discussion with a class?

-You can find out the ‘parts’ that must be offered with a course on page 2 of RNR.D.CATALOG.
-Under the InstMode column, you will see the modes that you must schedule for your courses.
+Page 2 of RNR.D.CATALOG will list the component parts that must be offered with a course.
+Look in the InstMode column to see the modes that must be scheduled for your courses.

-Information regarding course and program proposals can be found at the Curriculum Department website.
+Information regarding course and program proposals can be found at the Curriculum Department web page.

 What is a Special Topics course?